Advice

 - Before proceeding with cleaning, carefully inspect your mattress for any stains, odors, or wear patterns.
 Look for signs of bed bugs or dust mites, as these can indicate deeper issues.

-- Document any damage that might affect your warranty and remember that having a mattress protector is a wise investment to help prevent future problems.
+- Document any damage that might affect your warranty.
+Also, having a mattress protector is a wise investment to help prevent future problems.

 - Be on the lookout for signs that it may be time for a replacement: visible dips in the surface, an increase in the mattress’s weight, large sweat stains, rips or tears, and edge failure when sitting on the mattress.